Puppey

-Clement Ivanov (born March 6, 1990), better known as Puppey, is an Estonian professional Dota 2 player for Team Secret.
+Clement Ivanov (born 6 March 1990), better known as Puppey, is an Estonian professional Dota 2 player for Team Secret.
 He is the founding member of Team Secret.
 Together with Natus Vincere, Puppey won The International 2011 in August 2011 for a one million dollar first place prize.
 They also took runner-up for the next two Internationals.

 Dota

 Puppey began his esports career in 2007, joining team Xero Skill.
 Puppey had a successful DotA career playing for top teams, such as KingSurf.international, Nirvana.international, and Team Na'Vi.
-His final Dota LAN match was a win with Na'Vi at ASUS OPEN Summer 2011.
+His final Dota LAN match was a win with Na'Vi at Asus Open Summer 2011.

 Dota 2

 With Natus Vincere

 Puppey started his first steps into the DotA 2 competitive scene with Natus Vincere among players such as Dendi and Artstyle, as they competed in The International 2011.
 They went undefeated throughout the whole tournament, winning the then-big US$1,000,000 grand prize.
 They also won the Electronic Sports World Cup 2011 and took home US$12,000.
 In both of these tournaments, he demonstrated fantastic prediction with the hero Chen's ability to send his teammates back to base.
-Puppey became Natus Vincere's Captain after ArtStyle's departure from the team in October 2011.
+Puppey became Natus Vincere's Captain after ArtStyle departed from the team in October 2011.

 After winning those two tournaments, Puppey went on to have a place on the podium for 31 out of 32 different tournaments in from 2011 to 2013, winning tournaments such as the Alienware cup, StarLadder Star Series Season 7 and The Defense Season 4.
 He also achieved second place in The International 2012.

 After winning the Dota 2 Champions League Season 2 in 2014, things began to go south for Puppey, getting a 7-8th place at The International 2014, Puppey suddenly left Natus Vincere with Kuroky.
 The community started saying rumors about why he would leave a team he stayed with for four years.